 If your device is completely unresponsive the the above, please see our article on Identifying Damaged Hardware here (link).

-If you are unable to proceed past steps 3 or 4, please collect the following information before opening a Support Ticket:
+If you are unable to resolve the issue via the above, please collect the following information before opening a Support Ticket:

 - Your DeviceID (if possible)